Key points about irritable hip

 Other medicine

-If your doctor gives your child ibuprofen (such as Nurofen or Fenpaed), or if you buy it at the pharmacy, follow the dosage instructions carefully.
+If your health professional gives your child ibuprofen (such as Nurofen or Fenpaed), or if you buy it at the pharmacy, follow the dosage instructions carefully.
 It is dangerous to give more than the recommended dose.

 Never give aspirin